A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Introduction

 \section{Introduction}

 Ensuring the robustness of deep neural networks (DNNs) to real-world imaging conditions is crucial for safety- and cost-critical applications.
 Extensive research has shown that DNNs remain sensitive to natural distortions~\citep{Taori2020-xa, Djolonga2021-eo, Ibrahim2022-lk, Geirhos2021-bp} despite efforts to close the gap between performance on clean and naturally-distorted images.
-While much effort has focused primarily on the design and optimization of robust DNNs, there is now growing interest in developing a deeper understanding of how the properties of the image data itself influence robustness during training and evaluation~\citep{Ilyas2022-eh, Lin2022-sn, Pavlak2023-vh}.
+While much effort has focused primarily on the design and optimization of robust DNNs, there is now growing interest in developing a deeper understanding of how the properties of the image data itself influence robustness during training and evaluation~\citep{Ilyas2022-eh, Lin2022-sn, Pavlak2023-vh, Drenkow2025-xx}.

 Since image quality is known to influence DNN behavior, a first step in analyzing image data is to examine the relationship between image quality (IQ) and DNN robustness.
 Here \textit{quality} describes the absence of distortion but more generally relates to the ability to extract task-relevant information from the image.
 Image \textit{quality} and \textit{difficulty} are closely related where quality measures properties of the imaging conditions while difficulty involves content and composition in addition to the conditions.
+While image content and quality remain intimately related, prior work in evaluating DNN robustness~\cite{Hendrycks2019-ye, Dodge2016-fw, Laugros2019-lv, Drenkow2024-gl, Drenkow2024-hh} has shown that changes in image quality can result in diverse DNN behavior even when content is held fixed.
+For this reason, examining the relationship between IQ metrics and DNN behavior remains an important question that is theoretically and empirically unanswered prior to this work.

-In the ideal case, image quality metrics will strongly correlate with task DNN performance generally while remaining independent of knowledge or assumptions about specific downstream task models that will consume the data.
-Despite decades of research into IQ metrics, we examine for the first time in depth the explicit connection between IQ metrics and task DNN performance. \textit{In particular, the primary goal of this work is to provide a framework for identifying and analyzing the conditions under which IQ metrics and DNN performance are correlated.}
+In an ideal case, image quality metrics will strongly correlate with task DNN performance while remaining relatively independent of knowledge or assumptions about specific downstream task models that will consume the data.
+Despite decades of research into IQ metrics~\cite{wang2004image, zhang2011fsim, Xu2017-rp, Agnolucci2024-ti}, we examine for the first time in-depth the explicit connection between IQ metrics and task DNN performance.
+Due to the lack of prior theoretical work in this area, we first analyze this link empirically.
+Then, \textit{the primary goal of this work is to provide a mathematical framework for identifying and analyzing the conditions under which IQ metrics and DNN performance are correlated.}